ytcaglar/DrawTriangle/README.md

-﻿# Draw Triangle App | Beginner Level .Net Core Path [www.patika.dev]
+﻿# Draw Triangle with App | Beginner Level .Net Core Path [www.patika.dev]

 Hello, everyone.
 In this project, I tried to make an application that draws a triangle according to the side length entered by the user.